oneops/oneops.github.io/_posts/2017-02-15-tomcat-pack-update.md

 <img src="/assets/img/logos/integrations/tomcat.png" align="right"/>

-The `tomcat`  pack provides version 7.x of the popular [Apache Tomcat](http://tomcat.apache.org/) web application server and is a very popular pack for OneOps users running Java-powered web applications.
+The `tomcat`  pack provides version 7.x of the [Apache Tomcat](http://tomcat.apache.org/) web application server and is a very popular pack for OneOps users running Java-powered web applications.
 With the [recent release](/general/blog/2017-02-15-oneops-release-170215stable.html) we are bringing you an important update to the pack.